andrewwinters5000/klimakoffer/milestone2.md

 The goal in this section is to define a model/parametrization for the source term $S_{OLW}(T,x,t)$.

-But first, to warm up with the topic, we consider as a toy model an idealized blackbody Earth, i.e., we assume taht the Earth is a blackbody with radiation in the infrared spectrum.
+But first, to warm up with the topic, we consider as a toy model an idealized black-body Earth, i.e., we assume that the Earth is a _black body_ that emits radiation in the infrared spectrum.

-The radiation energy per time unit and area unit, $I$, can be computed by the Stefan-Boltzmann law of physics
+The radiation energy per time that is emitted by a black body can be computed by the Stefan-Boltzmann law of physics
 $$
 I = \sigma_{SB}\,T_R^4,
 $$
 where $I$ is the radiation energy per time per area with units $[W/m^2]$, $T_R$ is the radiation temperature with physical units Kelvin $[K]$, $\sigma_{SB} = 0.56687\cdot 10^{-8}$ is the Stefan-Boltzmann constant with units $[W/m^2/K^4]$.

+**TODO** Reformulate

-For this idealized blackbody Earth the temperature is determined when the outgoing radiation is in equilibrium/balance with the incoming stellar radiation.
+For this idealized black-body Earth, the temperature is determined when the outgoing radiation is in equilibrium/balance with the incoming stellar radiation.
 The amount of incoming energy can be roughly estimated as $S_0\,(1-\alpha)\,\pi\,R_E^2$, where $S_0 = 1360$ is the solar constant with units $[W/m^2]$, $\alpha$ is the surface albedo with the planetary average being about $\alpha=0.3$, and $R_E=6.378\cdot 10^{6}$ is the radius of Earth in units [m].

 The amount of outgoing energy is $\sigma_{SB} T_R^4 4\,\pi\,R_E^2$, and we get our first (simplest version of an) EBM
 $$